juristr/juristr.github.com/_posts/2016-12-13-let-me-explain-angular-release-cycles.md

 ## Tentative Release schedule

+_(Update (01/12/2017): the release schedule can now also be [found on the official Angular GitHub repo](https://github.com/angular/angular/blob/master/docs/RELEASE_SCHEDULE.md)_

 The fact that breaking changes will arrive, doesn't mean they will arrive every other week.
 The Angular team committed to [time based releases that occur in three cycles](http://angularjs.blogspot.com/2016/10/versioning-and-releasing-angular.html#Timebased_release_cycles_18):

 - patch releases every week,